Journal · May 8, 2026

 Your kernel

 The pitch has been the same since the Sovereignty Manifesto landed.
 Your agent.
 Your machine.
 Your keys.
 The substrate that defends those rights has to be a substrate the operator owns at the layer that matters.
 For enforcement, that layer is the kernel.
 As of last week, the kernel-level layer is real for any operator running Sanctuary on Linux.
+Current correction, 2026-08-07: that sentence is retired.
+The shipped Linux daemon installs no kernel enforcement, so the kernel-level layer is real on macOS and unshipped on Linux.
+Open defect: IC-02, IC-03, IC-04.

 If you are an operator running agents on real money or real records, this is the floor your substrate should be built on.
 If you are an enterprise buyer evaluating sovereign deployment, the pilot demo is concrete and reproducible: a wrapped agent under prompt injection, a curl-call exfiltration attempt, the wall blocking the call, the operator-approval surface firing, you approving or denying in under ten seconds end-to-end, the audit log recording every step.
+Current correction, 2026-08-07: that demo runs on macOS.
+It cannot be offered on a Linux host, because the shipped Linux daemon enforces nothing.

 Your agent.
 Your machine.
 Your keys.
 And now your kernel.